Metudu/orgf/README.md

 # orgf
 orgf is a CLI tool that helps users to organize their files with ease.
-It creates folders for different file types, (i.e. images, videos, photos) and move the files to the appropriate folder. orgf can also do this recursively, which means if the `--recursive` file specified the subdirectories will be organized.
+It creates folders for different file types, (i.e. images, videos, photos) and move the files to the appropriate folder.

-> [!WARNING]
+# Docs
-> This project is still in development.
+There is a [docs](https://github.com/Metudu/orgf/tree/master/docs) folder that explains every single command. `orgf.go` explains the root command and the other files explain the other additional commands.

 # License
 This project is under MIT License - see the [LICENSE](https://github.com/Metudu/orgf/blob/master/LICENSE) for more